johannes42x/MetaMemoryWorks-Architecture-Overview/README.md

 # MetaMemoryWorks — Architecture Overview

-**A file-based architecture for building LLM-assisted systems with persistent memory.**
+**A file-based architecture for building LLM-assisted systems with explicit, persistent memory.**

 MetaMemoryWorks is a file-based architecture and method for building LLM-assisted systems that maintain **persistent, user-controlled state ("memory")**